andymeneely/project-timber-wolf/scenarios/scenarios.md

 _"Wow you are some fast learners!
 Here's a pro job for a pro crew.
 There's an abandoned warehouse that's used as a secure storage for a variety of stolen goods being moved by this group known as The Forum.
 Security is pretty intricate on this one.
 They've got a thermal imaging system called The Watchtower, plus some pressure sensors that makes our life complicated. **Our objective is to steal two jewels,** but if we get the third we get an extra $3k for our next job."_

-_"I'll be outside here waiting for you"._
+_"I'll be outside waiting for you"._

 ### Setup